nogibjj/chris_moreira_rust_database_individual_2/README.md

 ```
 # Use of LLM
 - I extensively used Chat GPT in this project to convert my source code from python(used in a previous project) into rust.
-- The LLMs helped consistently de-bug errors and assure I was running the correct bash syntax to make rust operate adequately.
+- The LLMs helped de-bug errors and assure I was running the correct bash syntax to make rust operate adequately.
-- ChatGPT was also incredibly helpful when debugging my commit errors to Github(formattign and Linting).
+- ChatGPT was also incredibly helpful when debugging my commit errors to Github(formatting and Linting).

 # CLI Run Examples
 ```bash